Keeping Up Appearances star Dame Patricia Routledge dies aged 96

 Dame Patricia Routledge, best known for her role as Hyacinth Bucket in BBC sitcom Keeping Up Appearances, has died at the age of 96, her agent said.

-She played the hilariously snobbish character on the BBC programme in the early 1990s, but also had a prolific career in the theatre.
+She played the hilariously snobbish character in the early 1990s, but also had a prolific career in the theatre.

 A statement to the PA news agency said: “We are deeply saddened to confirm the passing of Dame Patricia Routledge, who died peacefully in her sleep this morning surrounded by love.